 How much money am I making?

 If you have a YouTube channel with even just a few thousand views*, you have the potential to start making money.
-YouTube Analytics Revenue reports help you see how much money you are earning and from what sources – Ads, YouTube Red, transactions, etc – so you can make smart decisions about the videos you create and promote.
+YouTube Analytics Revenue reports help you see how much money you are earning and from what sources – Ads, YouTube Premium, transactions, etc. – so that you can make smart decisions about the videos that you create and promote.
 Here are some key questions that these reports can answer.

 *Disclaimer: Only eligible views count towards your earnings.
 Before you can get paid, you need to link your account to AdSense and meet minimum thresholds

 When you monetise on YouTube, we share our revenue with you.
 See how your audience contributes to this payment so you can make decisions for your future videos.